SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

 """
 $
 ```
+Why's this interesting?
 A bit of Googling reveals that a ca.key is a cryptographic key used by a Certificate Authority (CA), a trusted entity responsible for issuing and signing digital certificates.
 These certificates are used to verify identities and enable secure communications.

 With this in mind, and knowing that access to port 443 requires a valid, signed certificate, this key becomes especially interesting.
 Using it, we can generate our own certificate that the server will trust, allowing us to authenticate successfully over HTTPS.